 The C Series five-abreast commercial airliner family was launched in 2008, offering the economics, performance, environmental and passenger-oriented improvements demanded by airline customers for the next quarter century.
 For several years, a small team of aerospace engineers and professionals created what would become the most advanced commercial aircraft on the market.
 The first flight of a C Series aircraft took place in 2013.

-Lufthansa, a leading German airline, was the first carrier to show interest, ordering up to 60 aircraft.
+Lufthansa Group, a leading German company, was the first carrier to show interest, ordering up to 60 aircraft.
 Bombardier’s largest C Series order came from Delta in 2016; an order for 75 firm CS100 aircraft with options for 50 more CS100 aircraft.

 In the fall of 2017, Bombardier announced a partnership with Airbus on the C Series aircraft program.
 The agreement brought together Airbus’ global reach and scale with Bombardier’s newest, state-of-the-art jet aircraft family, positioning both partners to fully unlock the value of the C Series platform and create significant new value for customers, suppliers, employees and shareholders.